-Round-the-Clock Bus Service Provides Seamless Transportation To Hajj Pilgrim - UrduPoint
+Round-the-clock Bus Service Provides Seamless Transportation To Hajj Pilgrim - UrduPoint

 Furthermore, the mission has appointed 28 guides to provide pilgrims with instructions on both internal and external routes of the Haram Sharif.

-Director Moavineen e Hujjaj Sajjad Haider Yaldram said that in Masquota, buses are organized sector-wise and labeled for easy identification of intending pilgrims.
+Director Moavineen e Hujjaj Sajjad Haider Yaldram told that in Masquota, buses are organized sector-wise and labeled for easy identification of intending pilgrims.

 Director Hajj Makkah, Faheem Khan Afridi said comprehensive transportation guidelines have been issued at each building.